 First speaker to resign in more than 50 years

-On Tuesday, under the cloud of a federal investigation, Rosenberger abruptly announced he is resigning — the first Ohio House speaker to resign since Roger Cloud left to become state auditor in 1965.
+In late April, under the cloud of a federal investigation, Rosenberger abruptly announced he is resigning — the first Ohio House speaker to resign since Roger Cloud left to become state auditor in 1965.

-The FBI declined to confirm or deny any investigation but sources familiar with the inquiry say the bureau is looking into a four-day trip the Clarksville Republican took to London in August.
+The FBI declined at the time to confirm or deny any investigation but sources familiar with the inquiry say the bureau is looking into a four-day trip the Clarksville Republican took to London in August.
 Also on the trip were representatives from the payday lending industry, which has been working to stall or water down legislation that would impose strict limits.

 Rosenberger’s official calendar — released through a public records request — omits mention of the London trip, except for driving directions for a tour of Longcross Film Studios in Surrey scheduled for Aug.
 30.